Thaksin Shinawatra: Foreign policies

 Thaksin initiated negotiations for several free trade agreements with China, Australia, Bahrain, India, and the US.
 The latter especially was criticised, with claims that high-cost Thai industries could be wiped out.

 Thailand joined the US-led invasion of Iraq, sending a 423-strong humanitarian contingent.
 It withdrew its troops on 10 September 2004.
 Two Thai soldiers died in Iraq in an insurgent attack.

 Thaksin announced that Thailand would forsake foreign aid, and work with donor countries to assist in the development of neighbours in the Greater Mekong Sub-region.

 Thaksin was repeatedly attacked for acting undiplomatically with foreign leaders and the international community.
 Besides his famous swipe at the UN (see The 'war on drugs' above), there were also allegations of gaffes at international meetings.

 Thaksin was keen to position Thailand as a regional leader, initiating various development projects in poorer neighbouring countries like Laos.
 More controversially, he established close, friendly ties with the Burmese dictatorship, including extending the impoverished country a 4 billion baht credit line so it could conclude a satellite telecom deal with his family business.

-Thaksin energetically supported his former foreign minister Surakiart Sathirathai's somewhat improbable campaign to become UN Secretary General.
+Thaksin energetically supported his former foreign minister Surakiart Sathirathai's somewhat improbable campaign to become Secretary-General of the United Nations.